Nealson, Kenneth H. Center for Great Lakes Studies, University of Wisconsin, Milwaukee, Wisconsin.

 - Biochemistry and physiology

 The production of visible light (usually blue-green) by bacteria.
-The phenomenon of bacterial luminescence is seen in many species of several genera, including Vibrio, Photobacterium, Alteromonas, and Xenorhabdus.
+Luminous bacteria emit visible light by converting chemical energy to light energy.
+The phenomenon of bacterial luminescence is seen in many species of several genera, including Vibrio (see illustration), Photobacterium, Alteromonas, and Xenorhabdus.
 With very few exceptions, the light produced is blue-green.
-See also: Bacteria; Bioluminescence; Light
+See also: Bacteria; Bacterial physiology and metabolism; Bioluminescence; Light

 The content above is only an excerpt.